Bottled water: Perceptions about bottled water

 Some surveys "found that bottled water, far from being an alternative to tap water, seems to be mostly consumed as a substitute for alcoholic and traditional soft drinks (e.g. AWWA-RF 1993; FWR 1996) – the exception being when water contamination presents serious health risks and the trust in the tap water company is highly eroded (e.g. Lonnon 2004)."
 Another explanation for the rise in popularity of bottled water is that "the consumption of 'pure' and 'natural' bottled water in degraded environments may represent a symbolic purging behavior."
 Additional research has analyzed the commodification of bottled water through the corporate and cultural branding of nature, and how this commodification has added to the discourse around access to water as a human right.
 There is a long and storied history of the portrayal of water as a product of and necessity for nature.
 Richard Wilk argues that somewhere along the way from the early Christian idealization of water as a pure substance to our modern abilities to exert power over nature, people have formed opinions on the adequacy of water based on its delivery.
-Public access to clean water was once a dream of the industrial world, but now, according to Wilk, it's seen as dirty.
+Public access to clean water was once a dream of the industrial world, but now, according to Wilk, it is seen as dirty.
 Drawing on his own research and that of other scholars, he presents a complex ideological system: bottled water (which is water that has been exposed to human intervention) is understood as pure or acceptable; water directly from a natural source (which is water that has not been exposed to human intervention – a spring, river, glacier, etc.) is assumed to be dirty and not to be trusted; and water that is provided for the public (which is water from an anonymous source that is controlled by the town or state) is also seen as dirty and untrustworthy.
 Despite these varying views, bottled water companies have successfully infiltrated the consumer market.
 Marketers have recognized and fed into the fetishization or degradation of these different water sources.
 These marketing schemes have an emphasis on "very old forms of value" and the manipulation of "distance, either increasing or decreasing it in geography, time, or social proximity".
 Wilk argues that the lack of consistency in which types and brands of water are available to all American consumers restricts individuals from exercising their personal moral and ethical ideals on sourcing their water.
 The struggle between trust and distrust of these water sources – whether it is natural or perceived to be natural – is central in the commodification of water.